machariamunyi/Responsive-Web-Design/CatPhotoApp/README.md

-Learn HTML by Building a Cat Photo App, Completed
+# Learn HTML by Building a Cat Photo App

+**_Completed_**

-HTML tags give a webpage its structure.
+> HTML tags give a webpage its structure.
 You can use HTML tags to add photos, buttons, and other elements to your webpage.

-In this course, you'll learn the most common HTML tags by building your own cat photo app.
+> In this course, you'll learn the most common HTML tags by building your own cat photo app.